 In this post, we'll cover the various variable names involved in minting and managing NFTs.
 Whether you're minting an NFT, transferring an NFT, listing an NFT for sale, or even canceling an NFT, all variables are covered below.
 These variables should be used as is.

-Royalties can be configured when minting an NFT.
-Currently, royalties can only be configured during the minting process and not after the NFT has been minted.
+Royalties can be configured when minting an NFT or creating a batch of NFTs.
+Currently, royalties can only be configured during the minting/creation process and not after.